AnalysisWorks-llc/diamond-analytics-docs/docs/faq/troubleshooting.md

 ## Account Issues

 **I cannot log in**
 Try resetting your password from the login screen.
-If the issue persists contact support at support@diamondanalytics.app.
+If the issue persists contact support at support@analysisworks-llc.com.

 **I was invited to a team but cannot see it**
 Ensure you signed in with the same email address the invite was sent to.
 If you created a new account check that you used the invite link not the main sign-up page.

 ## Contact Support

-For issues not covered here contact support at **support@diamondanalytics.app**.
+For issues not covered here contact support at **support@analysisworks-llc.com**.

 When contacting support please include:
 - Your email address